tobyqin/blog_hexo/source/_posts/2016-10-20-assertion-in-python-en.md

 AssertionError
 ```

 It is great that `assert` can stop your application/tests when something goes wrong.
 However, it is not good enough that the **AssertionError** does not expose more information.
-In above example, we recieved the error message only with file name and line number, you have to start debugger to discover more.
+In above example, we received the error message only with file name and line number, you have to start debugger to discover more.

 ### Improved Solution #1